scimma/scimma-server-container/README.md

 There were no issues running the above command.

 ## TO DO

-The plan is, as the
+The plan is, as server and client code is written, to add the client code to the scimma client container and the server code to the scimma server container.